Adam Silverman “Blue”

 This is Silverman’s fourth exhibition with Tomio Koyama Gallery and features new works upon the theme of “blue”, with architectural references, natural forms and a sharp sensitivity towards material.

 Adam Silverman was born in 1963 in New York.
 After studying architecture and art, he moved to California.
 He is also known as a founding member of the fashion brand “X-LARGE”.
-He started his practice as a ceramic artist in 2002.
+He established his professional practice as a ceramic artist in 2002.
 After working as a studio director at Heath Ceramics, he now works in his own studio in California.
 His many exhibitions to date include “BOOLEAN VALLEY” (in collaboration with Nader Tehrani, MOCA Pacific Design Center, 2009), “Reverse Archaeology” (The Kimbell Art Museum, Texas, 2012) and “Clay and Space” (Laguna Art Museum, California, 2013).
 His work has been collected by public institutions including the Los Angeles County Museum of Art, the Nasher Sculpture Center (Dallas, Texas), and the Israel Museum.